InterDigitalInc/CompressAI/Readme.md

 # CompressAI

-CompressAI provides custom operations, layers, models and tools to research, develop and evaluate end-to-end image and video compression codecs.
+CompressAI (_compress-ay_) provides custom operations, layers, models and tools to research, develop and evaluate end-to-end image and video compression codecs.

 CompressAI is built on top of PyTorch and provides: